auto-differentiation/xad/README.md

 ## History

-In 2010, Xcelerit starting working on AAD, building on early works of Professor Mike Giles and Professor Paul Glasserman for efficiently calculating greeks in quantitative finance with AAD.
+In 2010, Xcelerit started working on AAD, building on early works of Professor Mike Giles and Professor Paul Glasserman for efficiently calculating greeks in quantitative finance with AAD.
 Xcelerit's closed-source tool QuantAD was first released in 2014,